gochan-org/gochan/README.md

 Gochan has a built-in [Lua](https://lua.org) interpreter and an event system to allow for extending your Gochan instance's functionality.
 See [plugin_api.md](./plugin_api.md) for a list of functions and events, and information about when they are used.

 ## Migration
-If you run gochan v3.0 or newer and get a message telling you that your database is out of date, please run gochan-migration -updatedb.
-If this does not work, please contact the developers.
+If you use a version of gochan older than v3.0, you will need to run the migration tool to update your database to the latest version.
+The migration tool is included in the gochan release, and can be run with `gochan-migration -pre2021`.
+This is currently the only available migration option, but more are coming soon.

 ## For developers (using Vagrant)
 1. Install Vagrant and Virtualbox.
 Vagrant lets you create a virtual machine and run a custom setup/installation script to make installation easier and faster.